aws-observability/aws-otel-test-framework/README.md

 you will need to place files as following(please use the same filename as below):

 1. `otconfig.tpl`: which contain the new component, will be used as the config in all types of the e2etest.
-2. [optional] `parameters.tfvars`: you can run your test case locally with adding `-var-file=../testcases/yourtestcase/parameters.tfvars` to the terraform command.
-By using this file, you can override the default configuration in the testing framework.
+2. [optional] `parameters.tfvars`: you can override the default parameters in the framework with adding `-var-file=../testcases/yourtestcase/parameters.tfvars` to the terraform command.
 [The parameters you can override](terraform/README.md).
 4. [optional] `docker_compose.tpl`: which is used to launch sample app container in ec2 test.
 5. [optional] `ecs_taskdef.tpl`: which is used to launch ecs task in ecs test.
 6. [optional] `eks_pod_config.tpl`: which is used to launch eks pod in eks test.